-Concerning the height, we decompose equidistantly with width $\beta$, where we require $\beta\lesssim\delta$.
+Concerning the z-coordinate, we decompose equidistantly with width $\beta$, where we require $\beta\lesssim\delta$.
 This ensures that the projection of such a set in $x$-$y-$space does not appear to different to a intersection parallel to $x$-$y-$space.
 To choose $\beta=\delta$ would be appropriate and you might assume this.
-Nevertheless, we distinct these two quantities to be aware how each of them effects our computations.
-We will see that the $\beta$'s cancels against each others at the end, reflecting the fact that there is no impact from the $z$-dircetion.
+Nevertheless, we will distinct these two quantities to be aware how each of them effects our computations.
+We will see that all the $\beta$'s cancels at the end of the proof, reflecting the fact that there is no impact from the $z$-direction.
 We obtain a decomposition of $\Gamma^\delta$ as follows:

 \begin{defi}[Decomposition] Let $\delta>0$, $\gamma>0$ and $\gamma^m=\delta$, let $\beta<\delta$ with $\durch{\beta}\in\N$.
-For $k=0,\ldots,|\log_2\gamma|-1$, $j\in I_k=\{0,\ldots,2^{k\mhalb}-1\}$ and $n=\durch{\beta},\ldots\frac{2}{\beta}-1$ define $\gamma_k=2^{k(1-\mhalb)}\gamma$, $x_{kj}=\zweik\gamma+j\gamma_k$, $x_k=x_{k,0}$ and
+For $k=0,\ldots,\left\lceil \log_2\durch\gamma\right\rceil-1$, $j\in I_k=\{0,\ldots,2^{k\mhalb}-1\}$ and $n=\durch{\beta},\ldots\frac{2}{\beta}-1$ define $\gamma_k=2^{k(1-\mhalb)}\gamma$, $x_{kj}=\zweik\gamma+j\gamma_k$, $x_k=x_{k,0}$ and

 Furthermore let $\phi_{kjn}$ be a bump function adapted to $\Gamma_{kjn}$.
 To be more precise, if $\eta\in C_0^\infty(\R)$, $\chi_{[-1,1]}\leq\eta\leq\chi_{[-\tfrac{5}{4},\tfrac{5}{4}]}$, let

 This means that $\phi_{kjn}$ is to some extend supported in an anisotropic thickening of $\Gamma_{kjn}^\delta$, precisely in the set